open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

-The OpenTelemetry Technical Committee (OTel TC) and relevant repo maintainers, supported by tooling provided by the SIG-Security, are responsible for responding to the incident organizing the entire response including internal communication and external disclosure.
+The OpenTelemetry Technical Committee (OTel TC) and relevant repository maintainers, supported by tooling provided by the SIG-Security, are responsible for responding to the incident organizing the entire response including internal communication and external disclosure.